How to cite this paper

 document constituents into one of four categories, which we call metadata, organizational

 items, information items and information snippets.
-Document constituents in any of the four
+Document constituents in any of

 categories exhibit specific structures which today would be called patterns.

-Metadata are commonly blocked together and associated with the document as a whole or
+Metadata are commonly blocked together and associated with the document as a whole

 with its major divisions, but may also be associated with more fine-grained document